python/cpython/Doc/library/unittest.rst

 Test suites are implemented by the :class:`TestSuite` class.
 This class allows individual tests and test suites to be aggregated; when the suite is executed, all tests added directly to the suite and in "child" test suites are run.
-A :class:`ClassTestSuite` contains the test cases of a class.

 A test runner is an object that provides a single method, :meth:`~TestRunner.run`, which accepts a :class:`TestCase` or :class:`TestSuite`